-Investing activities resulted in net cash outflows of \$990 million for the six months ended August 3, 2024 and \$819 million for the six months ended July 29, 2023.
+Investing activities resulted in net cash outflows of \$1.6 billion for the nine months ended November 2, 2024 and \$1.3 billion for the nine months ended October 28, 2023.
 The cash outflows for both periods were driven by capital expenditures.
+In addition, the first nine months of fiscal 2025 includes the purchase of an equity method investment.

-Investing activities in the first six months of fiscal 2025 primarily reflected property additions for store improvements and renovations, investments in our new stores, as well as investments in our distribution centers and offices, including information technology.
+Capital expenditures in the first nine months of fiscal 2025 primarily reflected store improvements and renovations, investments in our new stores, as well as investments in our distribution centers and offices, including information technology.
 We anticipate that capital spending for the full fiscal year 2025 will be approximately \$2.0 billion to \$2.1 billion.

-On June 7, 2024, we announced that we have entered into a definitive agreement for a joint venture with Axo in which we will hold a 49% ownership stake, with respect to Axo's off-price, physical store business in Mexico.
-We expect to close this investment during the third quarter of fiscal 2025.
+On June 7, 2024, we announced that we entered into a definitive agreement for a joint venture with Axo to hold a 49% ownership stake in MOS, Axo's off-price, physical store business in Mexico.
+We and Axo both expect to make additional future investments in the joint venture to support the expected growth of the business.
+We have the option to increase our ownership interest in the joint venture over the long term.
+On September 3, 2024, we completed this investment for \$192 million, which includes a purchase price of \$179 million and acquisition costs of \$13 million.

 On August 21, 2024, we announced that we entered into a definitive agreement to make an investment for a 35% ownership stake in privately held BFL, representing a non-controlling, minority position.
-The transaction, which is subject to customary closing conditions, is expected to close later this fiscal year.
+During the fourth quarter of fiscal 2025, we completed this investment for a purchase price of \$344 million.